anmol1vw13/anmol1vw13.github.io/_posts/2021-03-03-gojek-kafka-cluster-google-live-migration-learnings.md

 * After a while, stopped the container which was running kafka.
 * Observed DisconnectException and TimeoutException in the consumer logs but also observed that the stream thread didn't die even after waiting for 20 minutes.
-1. After bringing kafka back, the actor started consuming by itself.
+* After bringing the broker back, the consumer started consuming messages by itself.
-Also found a similar kafka issue [KAFKA-3468](https://issues.apache.org/jira/browse/KAFKA-3468) which tells that consumers do not fail on such scenarios and instead try to fetch the metadata in a loop, forever.
+Also found a similar kafka issue [KAFKA-3468](https://issues.apache.org/jira/browse/KAFKA-3468) which tells that consumers do not fail on such scenarios and rather try to fetch the metadata in a loop, forever.

 Because we didn't see any issue with the above setup, we thought of moving on to something better.
 Since our production environment runs a kafka cluster, we decided to go ahead with similar setup.